 Does LIC term insurance have a maturity benefit?

 No. All five of LIC’s pure-term plans are risk-only covers with no maturity or survival benefit.
 The entire premium goes toward providing the death benefit.
-If you’re looking at LIC products that return premiums on survival — such as endowment or ULIP plans — those are different and significantly more expensive products.
+If you’re looking at LIC products that return premiums on survival (such as endowment or ULIP plans), those are different and significantly more expensive products.

 What is LIC’s solvency ratio and why does it matter?

-LIC’s solvency ratio is 2.11 as of March 2025, against IRDAI’s minimum requirement of 1.50.
+LIC’s solvency ratio is 2.19 as of December 2025, against IRDAI’s minimum requirement of 1.50.
 The solvency ratio measures an insurer’s ability to meet its long-term obligations.
 A higher ratio indicates a larger financial buffer.
-LIC’s 2.11 means it holds significantly more capital than the regulatory minimum requires.
+LIC’s 2.19 means it holds significantly more capital than the regulatory minimum requires.

 Related Reading